Skip to main content

 Visit Discord

-Discord shines when communication feels more like a persistent space than a formal office channel map.
+Discord feels more like a shared room than a corporate channel list, which changes participation patterns.

 What Slack still gets right